Camelback Mountain, Arizona

 For Art & Design Lovers: Even if you can’t stay there, the retro log-cabin architecture of the circa-1905 El Tovar Lodge (which is located directly on the canyon’s rim), is worth a look, as is the Kachina Lodge for its beautiful midcentury exterior.
 For art and handicrafts, head to Hopi House, a Pueblo-style dwelling that has been open since 1905, located on the South Rim of the Grand Canyon.

 For Foodies: This is a national park, after all, so don’t expect gourmet eats.
-The on-site hotels each have a restaurant — from the more formal and historic ambience at El Tovar Lodge Dining Room to the casual flatbreads, tacos, and sliders of the Yavapai Tavern, to the pies and slices at the Maswik Pizza Pub in Maswik Food Court
+The on-site hotels each have a restaurant — from the more formal and historic ambiance at El Tovar Lodge Dining Room to the flatbreads, tacos, and sliders of the Yavapai Tavern, to the pies and slices at the Maswik Pizza Pub in Maswik Food Court

 For Adventurers: Outdoor enthusiasts and adventure seekers will love the Grand Canyon.
 From a two-hour walk along the Rim Trail to a whitewater rafting excursion on the Colorado River, there’s plenty to see, do, and explore.
 If you’re looking for an out-of-the-ordinary activity, partake in a mule ride adventure to the bottom of the canyon at the circa-1920s Phantom Ranch.
-Call the property directly to book.

 For Shoppers & Relaxation Seekers: The park has the usual selection of souvenirs in its gift shops and general stores, where you can pick up mementos for friends and family.
-Also, if you’d rather sit back, relax, and admire the views from afar instead of hiking your way to the top of the vistas, you can sightsee by bus on a guided interpretive tour.
+Also, if you’d rather sit back, relax, and admire the views from afar instead of hiking to the top of the vistas, you can sightsee by bus on a guided interpretive tour.

 Days Six and Seven: Las Vegas